EquiformerV2: Improved Equivariant Transformer for Scaling to Higher-Degree Representations: Experiments

-Our experiments focus on the large and diverse OC20 dataset~\cite{oc20} (Creative Commons Attribution 4.0 License), which consists of $1.2$M DFT relaxations for training and evaluation, computed with the revised Perdew-Burke-Ernzerhof (RPBE) functional~\cite{rpbe}.
-Each structure in OC20 has an adsorbate molecule placed on a catalyst surface, and the core task is Structure-to-Energy-Forces (S2EF), which is to predict the energy of the structure and per-atom forces.
-Models trained for the S2EF task are evaluated on energy and force mean absolute error (MAE).
-These models can in turn be used for performing structure relaxations by using the model's force predictions to iteratively update the atomic positions until a relaxed structure corresponding to a local energy minimum is found.
-These relaxed structure and energy predictions are evaluated on the Initial Structure to Relaxed Structure (IS2RS) and Initial Structure to Relaxed Energy (IS2RE) tasks.
-The ``All'' split of OC20 contains $134$M training structures spanning $56$ elements, and the ``MD'' split consists of $38$M structures.
-We first conduct ablation studies on EquiformerV2 trained on the smaller S2EF-2M subset (Sec.~\ref{subsec:ablation_studies}).
-Then, we report the results of training on S2EF-All and S2EF-All+MD splits (Sec.~\ref{subsec:main_results}).
-Additionally, we investigate the performance of EquiformerV2 when used in the AdsorbML algorithm~\cite{adsorbml} (Sec.~\ref{subsec:adsorbml_results}).
+Our main experiments focus on the large and diverse OC20 dataset~\citep{oc20}.
+Please refer to Sec.~\ref{appendix:subsec:detailed_description_of_oc20_dataset} for details on the dataset.
+We first conduct ablation studies on EquiformerV2 trained on the 2M split of OC20 S2EF dataset (Sec.~\ref{subsec:ablation_studies}).
+Then, we report the results of training All and All+MD splits (Sec.~\ref{subsec:main_results}).
+Additionally, we investigate the performance of EquiformerV2 when used in the AdsorbML algorithm~\citep{adsorbml} (Sec.~\ref{subsec:adsorbml_results}).
 Please refer to Sec.~\ref{appendix:sec:details_of_architecture} and~\ref{appendix:sec:details_of_experiments_on_oc20} for details of models and training.

-\subsection{Ablation Studies}
+\subsubsection{Ablation Studies}